statico/the-archive-public/README.md

 It's built with [Inform 7](http://inform7.com/), a system for creating interactive fiction (IF) games like Zork.
 On the web site it runs in a CRT terminal emulator ([langterm](https://github.com/statico/langterm)) with a Z-machine HTTP server ([ifhttp](https://github.com/statico/ifhttp)).

+You almost certainly want to read [Inform 7 for Programmers](http://www.ifwiki.org/index.php/Inform_7_for_Programmers).

 ![image](https://user-images.githubusercontent.com/137158/94717063-a6e96c00-0304-11eb-956c-24848b2a63e6.png)

 ## Getting started (macOS)